ayush00git/YapSpace/README.md

 🔜 Rich text editor

 🤝 Contributing
 Pull requests are welcome!
-If you'd like to contribute:
+To contribute:

 Fork the repo